fatjonfreskina/fatjonfreskina/README.md

 In my projects I have used:

-- :snake: Python: for general-purpose scripts, Machine learning, Data Visualization and Ethical Hacking (scapy)
+- :snake: Python: for general-purpose scripts, Machine learning (scikit and PyTorch), Data Visualization (matplotlib) and Ethical Hacking (scapy)

 - :coffee: Java: Object oriented designed apps and tools